Preethii-R/Stock-Broker-CLient-Web-Dashboard./README.md

 **How It Works**

 1. Users register or log in using email & password
 2. Stock prices are generated randomly on the server every second

-3. Prices are broadcast to all connected clients using Socket.IO
+3. Prices are broadcast to all connected clients
 4. Users can subscribe/unsubscribe from stocks
 5. Subscriptions are saved in MySQL and restored after login
 6. Each dashboard updates in real time without refresh

 **Future Improvements**

 1. Logout & session management
 2. Price change indicators
 3. Historical price charts
 4. Role-based access (Admin / User)
 5. Real stock API integration